Skip to content

 Our Approach to Quality & Safety

 Here at the roastery, we take quality and safety seriously.
-While we don’t make exaggerated claims, we do ensure that our coffees:
+We don't pretend to be health experts, nor to wish to make claims for the sake of marketing, but we do ensure that our coffees:

 • Are sourced from producers who follow strict drying and storage practices